Harrow Fair

 In Memory of Eugene Whelan

-Any Variety of Diabetic Pie, naturally sweetened, no refined sugars or artificial sweeteners
+Any Variety of Diabetic Pie, naturally sweetened, or 1/2 sugar or artificial sweeteners

 Winners to present sponsor with fresh diabetic pie by Sept 30th (fair to pay winner)